 where the drift coefficients are

 while the diffusion coefficients are defined as

-with $x = h+Km$ and $x_{\pm} = x \pm 2J$ ($T=1$).
-The drift and diffusion coefficients $c_i = c_i(m,s)$, reported in the SM, are all functions of $m$ and $s$.
-The correctness of our results is confirmed by taking $J=0$, corresponding to the Curie-Weiss model.
-In this case, indeed, we recover the expression derived in \cite{mori2010asymptotic}.
-In the $\epsilon=0$ case, the stationary solution of \eqref{eq:Fokker-Planck} is $p(m,s)=\delta(m-m^*)\delta(s-s^*)$, where $m^*$ and $s^*$ are given in Eqs.~(\ref{eq:msp})-(\ref{eq:ssp}).
+with $x := h+Km$ and $x_{\pm} := x \pm 2J$ ($T=1$).
+All the functions $c_i = c_i(m,s)$ with $i=1,\ldots,6$, reported in \cite{our_paper_long}, depend on $m$ and $s$.
+The correctness of our results can be also tested by taking the limit $J=0$, which corresponds to the Curie-Weiss model.
+In such a case, indeed, we recover the expression derived in Ref.~\cite{mori2010asymptotic}.
+Moreover, setting $\epsilon=0$, the stationary solution of \eqref{eq:Fokker-Planck} is $p(m,s)=\delta(m-m^*)\delta(s-s^*)$, where $m^*$ and $s^*$ are the equilibrium values of the macroscopic variables as given in Eq.~(\ref{eq:ms}).
 The effect of having a finite value of $\epsilon$ is the broadening of the Dirac $\delta$ solution.